labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-divmod/step1.md

-# Quotient and Module of Division
+# Code Practice: Quotient and Module of Division

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Returns an array consisting of the quotient and remainder of the given numbers.
+To practice coding, open the Terminal/SSH and type `node`.
+This code returns an array that consists of the quotient and remainder of the given numbers.

-- Use `Math.floor()` to get the quotient of the division `x / y`.
-- Use the modulo operator (`%`) to get the remainder of the division `x / y`.
+To get the quotient of the division `x / y`, use `Math.floor()`.
+To get the remainder of the division `x / y`, use the modulo operator (`%`).

 ```js
 const divmod = (x, y) => [Math.floor(x / y), x % y];
 ```

+For example:

 ```js
 divmod(8, 3); // [2, 2]